phidatahq/phidata/README.md

 ### Serve your LLM App using FastApi

-Streamlit is great for building micro front-ends but any production application will be built using a front-end framework like `next.js` backed by a RestApi built with a framework like `FastApi`.
+Streamlit is great for building micro front-ends but any production application will be built using a front-end framework like `next.js` backed by a RestApi built using a framework like `FastApi`.

-Your LLM App comes pre-configured with FastApi, start the `api` group using:
+Your LLM App comes ready-to-use with FastApi endpoints, start the `api` group using:

 ```bash
 phi ws up --group api